smartinternz02/SPSGP-524307-Predictive-Modeling-for-H1b-Visa-Approval-Using-IBM-Watson/README.md

 as a result of this uncertainty.
 Additionally, it causes aggravation for those who put forth time, energy, and money into the visa application procedure just to have a random drawing determine their prospects.
-2.2 PROPOSED SOLUTION
+2.1 PROPOSED SOLUTION
-We developed this Visa Approval status prediction by using the Python language which is a interpreted and high level programming language and using the Machine Learning algorithms. for coding we used the Jupyter Notebook environment of the Anaconda distributions and the Spyder, it is an integrated scientific programming in the python language.
-For creating an user interface for the prediction we used the Flask.
+We developed this Visa Approval status prediction by using the Python language which is an interpreted and high level programming language and using the Machine Learning algorithms.
+For coding we used the Jupyter Notebook environment of the Anaconda distributions and the Spyder, it is an integrated scientific programming IDE for the python language.
+For creating a user interface for the prediction we used the Flask framework.
 It is a micro web framework written in Python.
 It is classified as a micro frame work because it does not require particular tools or libraries.
-It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions, and a scripting language to create a webpage is HTML by creating the templates to use in th functions of the Flask and HTML.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions, and the scripting language used to create the webpages is HTML by creating the templates to use in the functions of the Flask and HTML.
-3.2 SOFTWARE REQUIRED
+3.1 SOFTWARE REQUIRED
-1. Jupyter Notebook Environment
+1. Jupyter Notebook Environment / Google colab
-2. Spyder Ide
+2. Spyder IDE / VS Code
-3. Machine Learning Algorithms
+3. Machine Learning Algorithms (K Nearest Neighbors)
-4. Python (pandas, numpy, matplotlib, seaborn, sklearn)
+4. Python (pandas, numpy, matplotlib, seaborn, sklearn, joblib)
-5. HTML
 6. Flask
-7. 4.EXPERIMENTAL INVESTIGATIONS
+4.1 EXPERIMENTAL INVESTIGATIONS
-The dataset we used for this study was taken from H-1B_Kaggle.More than 10L H-1B Visa user records are contained there.It had one label and seven traits that could be analysed as attributes.
-The screenshot of the data set we utilised below illustrates these characteristics.
+The dataset we used for this study was taken from H-1B_Kaggle.
+More than 10L H-1B Visa user records are contained there.
+It had one label and seven traits that could be analysed as attributes.
 CONTEXT STATUS: We did not include the cases 'CERTIFIED-WITHDRAWN' and 'WITHDRAWN' since 'WITHDRAWN' decisions are either made by the petitioning employer or the applicant, therefore they are not indicative of USCIS's future actions.